-BP9101 Science Communication II
+BP9101 Science Communication

 The course is designed for students who are interested in pursuing an academic career as well as those intending to work outside the academic environment after graduating.
-Specific course goals are to provide graduate students with insight into, and practice in effective means of science communication.
-This will be done through various activities that include writing and reviewing research grant proposals, teaching physics mini-lessons, literature and presentation critiques, manuscript and thesis/dissertation preparation, and oral presentations for a range of audiences (scientists, media, general population, school children) and subjects (including research-related and more general topics).
-The course is suitable for students in other scientific or engineering disciplines.
-1 Credit
+Specific course goals are to provide graduate students with insight into, and practice in effective means of science communication as well as an awareness of ethical issues in research and professional environments.
+This will be done through various activities that include writing and reviewing research grant proposals, teaching physics minilessons, literature and presentation critiques, manuscript and thesis/dissertation preparation, and oral presentation for a range of audiences (scientist, media, lay audience, school children) and subjects (including research-related and more general topics).
+This course is suitable for students in other scientific or engineering disciplines.
+1 Credit.